sharvarisdbi/Statistics/README.md

 # Statistics

-These are my Stats Notes which includes Chi-square test, F-test, One way Anova Brand test
+These are my Stats Notes which includes Chi-square test, F-test, and One way Anova Brand test